scrapy/scrapy/docs/topics/request-response.rst

 cache, requiring you to redownload all requests again.

 Otherwise, set :setting:`REQUEST_FINGERPRINTER_IMPLEMENTATION` to ``'2.4'`` in
-your settings to switch to the future default and only request fingerprinting implementation already, and remove the deprecation warning triggered by using the default value (``'2.3'``).
+your settings to switch already to the request fingerprinting implementation that will be the only request fingerprinting implementation available in a future version of Scrapy, and remove the deprecation warning triggered by using the default value (``'2.3'``).